12 Apr

 FORT SAN CRISTOBAL OLD SAN JUAN

-Just minutes from the San Juan port lies a fort known as San Cristobal.
-It is the largest structure built seen entering the historical city of San Juan.
-This massive citadel constructed centuries ago was aimed to protect San Juan bay from enemy nations.
-It contained a rampart large enought and capable of stopping any projectile intended to inflict damage from any corner.
+This massive citadel constructed centuries ago was aimed to protect San Juan bay from European nations.
+It contained a rampart large enought and capable of stopping any projectile intended to inflict damage from any angle.
+And Yes, the fortresses withstood the battles all fought within a short distance of these fortresses.

-The rich history of this fort San Cristobal will takes us on a journey of important events that catapulted and rose to it's pinacle.
-San Juan became the front door to the west indies.
+The rich history of this fort San Cristobal will takes us on a journey of important events that catapulted and rose to it's highest pinacle.
+San Juan bay became the front door to the west indies.

 For hundreds of years the Spanish soldiers defended San Juan and it's people.
 Cannon emplacements often seen today in old town were placed in positions to dislodge heavy projectiles against enemy ships.
 What the spanish empire had feared most was loosing Puerto Rico, the most important military stronghold in the carribean.
-In 1625 the dutch army invaded Puerto Rico in hopes to conquer the island.
-The battle which lasted for 40 days and at the end, the spanish soldiers and Juan de Amezquita, who at last became the main protagonist and ultimate hero, san juan prevailed to a dramatic victory for the island of Puerto Rico.

 These massive sandstone block walls covered with limestone and sandstone deterred any cannons from penetrating through its walls.